 Use basic hand and power tools.

-The course covers the knowledge and skills to prepare students for an entry into an apprenticeship.
+The Certificate II in Plumbing ( Pre-apprenticeship) covers the knowledge and skills to prepare students for an entry into an apprenticeship.
 There is a strong practical focus.
 A range of units introduces students to basic plumbing knowledge and skills and the opportunity to develop skills for the industry in the plumbing workshop.
 There is a strong emphasis on sustainability and safe plumbing principles.

 The completion of written and observed practical tasks and projects for each unit are assessed using set criteria.
 Students are given a fair and adequate assessment process that includes multiple opportunities to demonstrate competency.